Localization in quiver moduli spaces: Localization in quiver moduli spaces

-where $\hat{d}$ ranges over all equivalence classes being compatible with $d$. \end{kor} Thus we may always assume that torus fixed points are given as representations of the universal covering quiver which has no cycles.
-Thus the representations theory simplifies in comparison with the universal abelian covering quiver. \begin{bem} \end{bem} \begin{itemize} \item Note that the connected components of the universal covering quiver of the Kronecker quiver $K(m)$ is the infinite regular $m$-tree with an orientation.
-In particular every vertex is either source or sink and its neighbours are only sinks or sources. \end{itemize}
+Thus, if we are interested in the Euler characteristic, we may always assume that torus fixed points are given as representations of the universal covering quiver which has no cycles.
+For this quiver the representations theory often simplifies in comparison to the universal abelian covering quiver. \begin{bem} \end{bem} \begin{enumerate} \item Every connected component of the universal abelian covering quiver of the Kronecker quiver $K(m)$ is an infinite bipartite $(m-1)$-dimensional honeycomb lattice.
+This means that we have given an orientation such that every vertex is either a source or a sink. \item Every connected component of the universal covering quiver of the Kronecker quiver $K(m)$ is a infinite bipartite regular $m$-tree. \end{enumerate}